manstegling/ziploq/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/se.motility/ziploq/badge.svg)](https://maven-badges.herokuapp.com/maven-central/se.motility/ziploq)

-An ingeniously simple device for merging and sequencing data from any number of data sources.
+`Ziploq` is a lightweight message-synchronization device with ultra-high performance.
+It lets you quickly merge data from any number of data sources reactively, without having to reach for large frameworks such as `Project Reactor` or `Akka Streams`.
 It doesn't matter whether the input data is ordered or not, the output will always be ordered!

-### The pitch

-`Ziploq` is a lightweight message-synchronization device with ultra-high performance.
-It let's you quickly join data from multiple sources in a reactive way, without having to go for bulky universal solutions such as `Project Reactor` or `Akka Streams`.
-With this tool, it's possible to merge and sequence up to 20 million msgs/s for ordered input and 10 million msgs/s for unordered input -- on a regular desktop computer!
+(In case of data from external systems: data transmission delays and disconnections are all handled automatically out-of-the-box, too!)

+Ziploq is built with infinite real-time data sequences in mind, but works just as well for in-memory datasets.
+This design results in a low memory footprint and a high message throughput.
+With this lib, it's easy to set up pipelines capable of handling tens of millions of transactions per second ("tps") on a regular desktop computer (i5 6600)!

-For your convenience, Ziploq also provides strategies for handling backpressure on both Producer and Consumer side.
+For your convenience, Ziploq also provides simple strategies for handling backpressure on both Producer and Consumer side.

-##### Example use case

-![Ziploq; merging input sources](https://raw.githubusercontent.com/manstegling/ziploq/master/images/ziploq.png)
+![Ziploq; merging input sources](https://raw.githubusercontent.com/manstegling/ziploq/master/images/ziploq.png) _Merging 3 different types of data sources_

 ### Using Ziploq